samreenanjum/CTMC/README.md

 ## Contact

-If you have any questions or require clarifications, please contact: [Samreen Anjum](https://www.ischool.utexas.edu/~samreen/) - samreen@utexas.edu
+If you have any questions or suggestions, please contact: [Samreen Anjum](https://www.ischool.utexas.edu/~samreen/) - samreen@utexas.edu